 EMT Class – EMS 121 (12 Credit Hours)

 - Corequisites: EMS 122, EMS 123, EMS 124, and EMS 170

-- Prerequisites: All incoming EMT students are required to take the ACCUPLACER Assessment test UNLESS you already have a degree or have successfully completed accredited 100 level English and Math courses with a grade of “C” or better.
-Testing students must score into or above English CCR 092 (minimum scores: Sentence Skills 50+, Reading Comprehension 40+) and Math 050 (minimum scores: Arithmetic 40+, Elementary Algebra 30+).
-Students must also be a U.S. Citizen or Permanent Resident and be 18 years old before clinical assignment.
+- Prerequisites: All incoming EMT students are required to take the Accuplacer assessment exam UNLESS you already have a degree or have successfully completed an accredited 100 level English course with a grade of “C” or better.
+Testing students must test into or above English/Reading CCR 092.
+The test is available in the Testing Center on the CentreTech Campus or in Student Services in the West Quad on Lowry Campus.
+There is a proctoring fee for the exam.
+Students must also be a U.S. Citizen, Permanent Resident, or "lawfully present" and be 18 years old.

 The Community College of Aurora offers EMT as the introductory program for any individual with an interest in prehospital emergency medicine.
 This progrm is an innovative alternative to EMT courses offered by other agencies.
 The education revolves around the latest in simulation studio technology which integrates EMT knowledge and real-life practical skills.
 EMT will provide entry-level EMS education for the student.
 Upon successful completion of this program, including written and practical examinations, and being at least 18 years of age, candidates are eligible to take the National Registry of Emergency Techinicians (NREMT) EMT Certification Examination which is required to become EMT certified in Colorado.

 Paramedic Phase I – EMS 225 (16 Credit Hours)